sdpunit/Study-buddy-app/items/report.md

 ## Application Description

-*StudyBuddy is a productivity and educational app that allows its users to keep track of the time that they have spent studying for each subject that they are enrolled in.
+StudyBuddy is a productivity and educational app that allows its users to keep track of the time that they have spent studying for each subject that they are enrolled in.
 There is a leaderboard in the app which displays the top 5 Users in the app, letting the User see how the are preforming comparatively and motivate them to study.
-This app includes a login interface, the ability to search for and enroll in courses, a timer functionality, and a graphics summary / leaderboard page.*
+This app includes a login interface, the ability to search for and enroll in courses, a timer functionality, and a graphics summary / leaderboard page.

 **Application Use Cases and or Examples**

 *Targets Users: Students*

-* *Users can register an account and login to the app.*
+* Users can register an account and login to the app.
-* *Users can search for and enroll in courses.
-The app will provide a brief overview of the course, its convener and its assessments.*
+* Users can search for and enroll in courses.
+The app will provide a brief overview of the course, its convener and its assessments.
-* *Once enrolled users can select one of their courses and set a timer for amount the time they would like to study*
+* Once enrolled users can select one of their courses and set a timer for amount the time they would like to study
-* *A user can view a summary of their total time studied.*
+* A user can view a summary of their total time studied.
-* *A user can view a leaderboard of the top 5 users in the app.*
+* A user can view a leaderboard of the top 5 users in the app.

+**Use Case Diagram**
 ![UseCaseDiagram](./images/use_case_diagram.png) <br>